 *Selecting Portfolio template in Admin when creating Portfolio page.

 Understanding the template hierarchy also helped when building out the pages for the blog.
-Your home.php template deals with the collection of blog posts, but the template for each individual post is named single.php.
+Your home.php template deals with the collection of blog posts.
+The template for each individual post is named single.php.
 If you have a clickable name for the author of the article you can set up an author.php template, and if you plan on allowing commenting for your posts then you need to create a comments.php template to handle that.

-All in all, this process has been very rewarding.
-I have been wanting to write some articles about my experiences for others that are getting into Web Design/Development.
+All in all, this process was very rewarding.
+I had a very specific goal for my site, and it turned into a learning experience that I am able to use in my professional work.
+I have been wanting to write articles about my experiences for others that are getting into web design and development.
 This required that I step out of my comfort zone a bit to achieve my goals.
 It was three months of battling through issues that I didn’t have a whole lot of experience with, but it ended up being a three-fold win for me.
-One, I have my seamless blog.
-Two, I have opened up a whole new level of skills and understanding about creating custom WordPress themes that I can now provide for my clients.
-Three, I can write about my experiences on my blog in the hopes that I might be able to help other folks with their projects.
+I have my seamless blog.
+I have opened up a new level of skills and understanding about creating a custom WordPress theme that I can now provide for my clients.
+Lastly, I can write about my experiences on my blog in the hopes that I might help other folks with their projects.
 Circle of life!

 See you in the next post.